Repton (video game): Ports

 The Repton games were closely associated with the BBC Micro and Acorn Electron but versions were released for other 8-bit computers.
 Superior Software had planned to launch Repton 3 with ports for the Commodore 64 and Amstrad CPC (as shown in pre-release press advertisements).
-The Amstrad version was never released but the C64 port did arrive in 1987.
-Ports of the first 3 Repton games were later developed for the ZX Spectrum and Repton and Repton 2 were released together as Repton Mania in 1989 (published using the joint Superior/Alligata name).
-This was not a success and the Spectrum Repton 3 was not released.
+The Amstrad version was never released, but the C64 port did arrive in 1987.
+The first two games were later ported to the ZX Spectrum and released together as Repton Mania in 1989 using the joint Superior/Alligata name.
 In 1989 a version of Repton 3 featuring all expansion packs was also released for the BBC Micro's replacement, the 32-bit Acorn Archimedes.
 Its programmer, John Wallace, also produced a slightly expanded version of Repton 2 for the Acorn Archimedes which was released on the 1993 Play It Again Sam 2 compilation (which also included Zarch, Master Break and Arcpinball).
 None of these ports achieved the sales of the BBC originals.

 In the late 1990s, Superior sub-licensed the games to ProAction who released a number of RISC OS ports for the Acorn Archimedes and RiscPC.
 John Wallace created new ports of Repton, Repton 2 and Repton 3.
 ProAction also released Desktop Repton which includes the 3 games (including the expansion games for Repton 3).
 These games were built from scratch by Darren Salt, and developed to run in a multi tasking window on the desktop.
-There was also Desktop Repton Plus, with new PC graphics and extra levels included for Repton 1.

 There have been numerous ports of Repton 3, including a free version for Linux.

 Under the name Superior Interactive, the original publishers re-released versions of Repton 1 (2003), Repton 2 (2004) and Repton 3, including all of the expansion games (2005), for Microsoft Windows.
 They also released a large pack of new levels for all three modern Repton ports named Repton Spectacular in 2010.
 Also in 2010, iRepton was released for the Apple iPhone / iPod Touch (ESZ Consulting / Superior Interactive).
 This has retro and enhanced graphics and sounds and new screens.
-On 7 October 2014 iRepton 3 was released for the iPad and iPhone, featuring the same level of graphic enhancements as iRepton 1, which also had an overhaul at the same time.
+In 2014 iRepton 3 was released for the iPad and iPhone, featuring the same level of graphic enhancements as iRepton 1, which also had an overhaul at the same time.

 Clones

 A deliberate clone called Ripton, extremely faithful apart from different level design and several humorous digs at the original game, was written by Kenton Price and submitted to A&B Computing but the magazine never dared to publish it.
 It is, however, now available at BBC software Internet sites.

-There was also a PD clone for the ZX Spectrum called Riptoff, which included a level editor.
+There was also a Public domain clone for the ZX Spectrum called Riptoff, which included a level editor.
 It was developed by Rick O'Neill and Craig Hunter, and was released exclusively on a 1991 Your Sinclair covertape.